 “With Sgnl, answering calls is direct and immediate.
 There is no need to rummage through bags or pockets when your phone rings.
 Users can simply place their finger on their ear to answer calls,” Innomdle Lab said.

 This BCU works similarly to Kyocera’s audio boosting technology via hard tissue conduction from 2012, which transmits calls from a cellphone into a user’s ear eliminating the need for an in-ear speaker.
-However, Sgnl’s tech is still a different bold idea that has been around for years, applying for Samsung’s C-LAB in May 2014, and then formally launching their Kickstarter and IndieGogo projects in August and October 2016 respectively.
+However, Sgnl watch band’s tech is still a different bold idea that has been around for years, applying for Samsung’s C-LAB in May 2014, and then formally launching their Kickstarter and IndieGogo projects in August and October 2016 respectively.

 What makes it different is that Sgnl works not only with smart watches like Apple Watch, Samsung Gear, and Pebble Time, but also on regular and classic watches, as long as they use the standard 18-24mm watch lugs.
 In lieu of this, the strap can also be worn on its own as a standalone wristband device.
 Because of its unique features and breakthrough tech, the strap has been featured in notable publications such as Business Insider, Geek, Mashable, and The Verge.